jxz12/pconfluent/README.md

 draw_confluent(I, J, filepath='K33.svg')
 ```

-Splines are rendered in .svg format by using the Bohm method (explanation is included in the included .pdf file).
+Splines are rendered in .svg format by using the Boehm method to glue together quadratic Bezier curves (explanation can be found in the included .pdf file, uploaded here for convenience).